-The autonomous (vegetative) nervous system regulates involuntary (not controllable by ourselves) all vital functions such as breathing, blood circulation, digestion, sweating, bladder function.
+The autonomous (vegetative) nervous system regulates involuntary (not controllable by ourselves) and vital functions, such as breathing, blood circulation, digestion, sweating and bladder function.

 It is mainly divided into the sympathetic and parasympathetic nervous system.

-Cervical instability may cause irritation of autonomous nerves and therefore do also lead to disorders of the autonomous nerve system.
+Cervical spine instability may cause an irritation of autonomous nerves, and therefore do also lead to disorders of the autonomous nerve system.

 extreme sweating or absence of sweating, tachycardia, syncopes, breathing issues, bladder irritations, diarrhea, nausea, vertigo etc.